AIfriendly/Eleven-labs-video-generator/docs/epics.md

 **Acceptance Criteria:**
 **Given** I have configured a default Gemini model in my settings, **When** I generate a video without specifying a model, **Then** the system uses my default Gemini model.

----
-## Epic 4: Video Processing and Timing Control

-Users can customize video output with image timing controls and proper aspect ratio while maintaining professional output quality standards. **Addresses root need: Ensuring output quality meets professional standards.**

-### Story 4.1: Image Duration Timing Control (3-4 seconds)
-As a user, I want the system to ensure image duration is between 3-4 seconds per image, so that my video has optimal pacing for viewer engagement.
-**Acceptance Criteria:**
-**Given** a set of generated images, **When** the video is compiled, **Then** each image is displayed for an average of 3-4 seconds.

-### Story 4.2: Audio-Synced Image Timing
-As a user, I want the system to automatically synchronize image timing with the voiceover, so that my video maintains proper pacing and alignment.
-**Acceptance Criteria:**
-**Given** I have audio and images for my video, **When** the synchronization process runs, **Then** image transitions are aligned with the audio track's natural pauses and segments.

-### Story 4.3: 16:9 Aspect Ratio Output
-As a user, I want my videos to be output in a 16:9 aspect ratio, so that my content displays properly on common platforms like YouTube.
-**Acceptance Criteria:**
-**Given** I am generating a video, **Then** the output video has a 16:9 aspect ratio (e.g., 1920x1080).

-### Story 4.4: Professional Video Pacing and Timing
-As a user, I want my videos to be exported with professional pacing, so that they meet professional quality standards.
-**Acceptance Criteria:**
-**Given** I have all assets for my video, **When** the export process runs, **Then** the final video adheres to the 3-4 second per image rule, **And** the timing between voiceover and image transitions is synchronized.

-### Story 4.5: Custom Output Resolution Selection
+### Story 3.8: Custom Output Resolution Selection
 As a user, I want to specify output resolution settings for my videos, so that I can match my video resolution to my specific requirements.
 **Acceptance Criteria:**
 **Given** I am configuring video output, **When** I select a specific resolution (e.g., '1080p', '720p'), **Then** the video is generated at the specified resolution.

+> [!NOTE]
+> Story 3.8 was moved from Epic 4 (Story 4.5) as it is a pre-generation customization option.

 ---
-## Epic 5: Advanced API Monitoring and Resilience
+## Epic 5: Advanced API Monitoring

-Users can monitor API usage, costs, and quotas in real-time during video generation while the system handles rate limits gracefully. **Addresses root need: Ensuring 80% success rate and preventing tool unreliability.**
+Users can monitor API usage, costs, and quotas in real-time during video generation. **Addresses root need: Cost transparency and usage awareness.**

 ### Story 5.1: Real-time API Usage Monitoring During Processing
 As a user, I want to see real-time API usage monitoring during video generation, so that I can track my consumption as the video is being created.